France seeks to set Algerian remembrance date

-PARIS (Reuters) - France made a new attempt on Thursday to fix an annual day of remembrance for those who died in the 1954-62 Algerian war and independence struggles in Morocco and Tunisia that ended more than a century of French colonial rule.
+PARIS (Reuters) - France will try again on Thursday to fix an annual day of remembrance for those who died in the 1954-62 Algerian war and independence struggles in Morocco and Tunisia that ended more than a century of French colonial rule.

-The Socialist-controlled Senate postponed to November 20 a vote on a bill setting the memorial date after a debate with right-wing opponents of the measure overran the allotted time.

-The bill, which had gathered dust for 10 years, is expected to be approved next month.

-That could mark another step towards warmer relations with Algiers as Paris seeks its backing for an African-led military intervention against Islamist militants in northern Mali.
+The Senate is to vote on the bill, which has gathered dust for 10 years, to set the memorial date.
+This could be another step towards warmer relations with Algiers as Paris seeks its backing for an African-led military intervention against Islamist militants in northern Mali.

-Although the motion’s main aim is to settle a spat over the most appropriate date to remember hundreds of thousands of dead on both sides, it may also be read as a gesture of reconciliation before a planned visit by President Francois Hollande to Algiers in December.
+Although the motion aims to settle a spat over the most appropriate date to remember hundreds of thousands of dead on both sides, it may also be seen as a gesture of reconciliation before a planned visit by President Francois Hollande to Algiers in December.

 “It is of the utmost importance for us.
 We’ve been fighting for this for 50 years,” said Guy Darmanin, head of a federation of war veterans who fought in Algeria, Tunisia and Morocco.